 Imagine you had a practical toolbox containing all kinds of tools for successful communication: here a wrench for verbal content, i.e. words and statements, there a pair of pliers for non-verbal content such as gestures and facial expressions.
 Would you use these tools to better understand your counterpart and to communicate your own statements more clearly?
-You certainly would!
-Because we usually like to use methods that make our everyday life and that of our fellow human beings easier.
-And this is exactly where NLP into the game.
-NLP stands for neuro-linguistic programming and deals with the question of how to influence the brain (neuro) with the help of language (linguistics) (programming).
-Find out now what is behind it, what advantages it offers and how you can program yourself to a completely new level of success with NLP!
+Most certainly you would!
+Because when it comes to methods that make our everyday lives and the lives of those around us easier, we generally like to reach out.
+And exactly here comes NLP comes into play.
+NLP stands for neuro-linguistic programming and deals with the question of how you can influence (program) the brain (neuro) with the help of language (linguistics).
+What's behind it, what advantages it offers and how you can program yourself with NLP to a whole new level of success, you will learn now!

 What is NLP?

 However, we would like to add that this is only one of many different definitions.
 To summarize NLP in a few sentences is not that easy.
-There are numerous explanations which have a common denominator in the core: NLP is based on the assumption that we can change our mindset - and the beliefs of others - through communication.
-This means that our mindset and beliefs do not harm us, but help us to achieve our goals.
+There are numerous explanations that have a common denominator at their core: NLP is based on the assumption that we can change our mindset - and the Beliefs of others - with the help of communication.
+And that is to the effect that our mindset and our beliefs do not harm us, but support us to achieve our goals.

-For example, NLP can be used to switch off unwanted behaviour or to permanently replace negative thoughts with positive ones.
-The effect of NLP has not yet been scientifically proven, but numerous NLP practitioners are convinced of the method.
-At the same time NLP is about feeling better overall.
+For example, NLP can be used to switch off unwanted behaviors or to permanently replace negative thoughts with positive ones.
+The effect of NLP has not been scientifically proven to date, but numerous NLP practitioners are convinced of the method.
+At the same time, NLP is about feeling better overall.
 And last but not least, NLP also includes the ability to control conversations in a targeted way.
-Therefore NLP is especially interesting for people who regularly have important conversations.
+That's why NLP is especially interesting for people who regularly have important conversations.

 For whom is NLP suitable?

-Basically, neuro-linguistic programming is suitable for all those who want to improve their communication or who want to finally exploit their own potential to the full - no matter whether professionally or privately.
-It is also useful for anyone who wants to help others improve.
-Especially in these areas NLP therefore plays a particularly decisive role:
+Basically, neuro-linguistic programming is suitable for anyone who wants to improve their Improve communication or would like to finally fully realize their own potential - whether professionally or privately.
+Likewise, it is useful for anyone who wants to help others improve.
+Especially in these areas, NLP therefore plays a particularly crucial role: